Volodymyr-tech/network-cov-france/README.md

 #### Once the app is running in Docker:

-- docker-compose exec web python manage.py import_sites_csv
+- docker-compose exec web python manage.py save_csv_in_db.py

 #### This command imports data from: